mongodb/genny/docs/using.md

       - Message: Other Actor Phase 1
         Duration: 10 milliseconds

 Here we have the `HelloWorldSecondExample` actor running for 10 milliseconds in each phase.
-However, the second phase will not begin after 10 seconds.
+However, the second phase will not begin after 10 milliseconds.
 It's important to note that phases are coordinated globally, and actors configured with either `Repeat` or `Duration` will hold the phase open.
 In this case, `HelloWorldSecondExample` will operate for 10 milliseconds during the first phase, sleep for 40 milliseconds for the rest of the phase, then after `HelloWorldExample` finishes holding the phase open, both actors will begin the next phase.

 Phase configurations accept the following main keys: